-- schools.

-- Provide a minimum of 8 hectares of active open space adjacent to each Activity Centre or Community Hub.
+- Avoid roads between active open spaces and government schools. - Provide a minimum of 8 hectares of active open space adjacent to each Activity Centre or Community Hub.
 Where 8 hectares of unencumbered active open space is not achievable due to site constraints, encumbered open space may be utilised for active open space provided the functional use of the site is not compromised.
 The encumbered land must not be credited towards the passive open space contribution required by clause 52.01 of the scheme or counted as a credit towards satisfaction of development contribution obligations. - Locate buildings and facilities associated with active open space within encumbered land only if it can be demonstrated that the functional use of the site buildings and facilities will not be compromised.